musiml/musiml.github.io/talks/index.md

 title: Talks
 ---

-Stay tuned for details on the 2023 Workshop.
+Stay tuned for details on the 2023 workshop.
 Previous themes at MusiML have included hate speech, algorithmic bias, and language modeling with Arabic character sets.